 Noun adjuncts were traditionally mostly singular (eg “trouser press”), but there is a recent trend towards more use of plural ones.
 Many of these can also be or were originally interpreted and spelled as plural possessives (e.g. “chemicals’ agency”, “writers’ conference”, “Rangers’ hockey game”), but they are now often written without the apostrophe, although decisions on when to do so require editorial judgement.

 Rules 0 Judgement 1.
-Not an encouraging sign.
+For someone who yearns for clarity, that’s not an encouraging sign.

 Singular or plural modifier — or both?